 There’s no shortage of indicators that describe how the economy is performing, but some of the most telling signs are business creation and hiring.
 For example, mosts economists say that anything less than 5 percent unemployment can be considered full employment.
 The jobless rate has been below this threshold for most of the year so far.
 Additionally, the private sector has added jobs for over 75 months in a row now.

 Much of this prosperity wouldn’t be possible without entrepreneurial investment, both in the U.S. economy and in business owners’ operations.
 In fact, when it comes to obtaining equipment, approximately 70 percent of businesses use some form of financing, according to the Equipment Leasing and Finance Association.

 Here’s a brief look at how various forms of equipment financing fuel the economy’s engine:

-Restaurant & Food services
+Restaurant & Food Services

-Take a look at the infographic below for a few other ways today’s most asset-intensive industries support the U.S. economy:
+Refer to the infographic below for a few other ways today’s most asset-intensive industries support the U.S. economy: